joannez12/Book-Exchange/README.md

 PROFILE POPUP:
 - Must be signed in
 - Get to profile by clicking on user dropdown on header and selecting profile
-- Displays Name, profile image, and email
+- Displays username and profile image
-- Can change email, password or delete account by selecting button accordingly
+- Can change username, password or delete account by selecting button accordingly

 HISTORY PAGE:
 - Must be signed in